TheMn/internet-engineering-project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project is a high school website which gives the school boards and teachers the opportunity to inform students, upload homework and etc.
+This project is a high school website which gives the school boards and teachers the opportunity to inform students, upload homework for each class and etc.